stellar/go/ingest/tutorial/getting-started.md

 Again, see the format of the stub file, etc. in the linked docs.

-Running this should dump a ton of logs while Captive Core boots up, downloads a history archive, and ultimately greets you with the latest version of the Stellar network:
+Running this should dump a ton of logs while Captive Core boots up, downloads a history archive, and ultimately pops up the ledger sequence number we ingested:

 ```
-$ go run ./start.go
+$ go run ./example.go
 INFO[...] default: Config from /tmp/captive-stellar-core365405852/stellar-core.conf  pid=20574
 INFO[...] default: RUN_STANDALONE enabled in configuration file - node will not function properly with most networks  pid=20574
 INFO[...] default: Generated QUORUM_SET: {              pid=20574